 #5 — Schedule An In-Home Massage (Or Three)

 While you’re sitting around at home sipping on your wine delivery, ask a local massage therapist to come to you for a session.
 Not only does a one-on-one session reduce your chances for cross-contamination, but it may help someone who’s been out of work for a while.

 #6 — Take a Break from Social Media (And the News)

 Lastly, vacations are all about mental health, so be sure to take a break from the news.
-Go a step farther and uninstall your social and news apps for a while.
+Go further and uninstall your social and news apps for a while.
 You don’t have to fully check out from the important movements happening in the world right now, just be sure to prioritize your mental health.
 Some better options might include picking up a book to educate yourself on systemic racism or if you need a read about an entirely different world, consider purchasing it from a BIPOC-owned bookstore.

 What are you doing this year to enjoy your vacation during the shutdowns?
 Share your ideas with us on Facebook or Instagram, and tag us in the post! @AvocadoMattress